 We investigated the impact of $K$ on hallucination detection performance.
-Figure~\ref{fig:mean_prauc_with_k} displays the evolution of the mean PR-AUC for \texttt{Falcon-3-10B} on TriviaQA as $K$ varies.
-The results indicate that performance generally improves with an increasing number of ranked token contributions up to a certain point.
-Notably, for several models, the PR-AUC tends to plateau when $K$ reaches approximately $8$ to $10$.
+Figure~\ref{fig:roc_aucs_with_k} displays the evolution of the mean ROC-AUC for \texttt{Falcon-3-10B} on TriviaQA as $K$ varies.
+The results indicate that performance generally improves with increasing ranked token contributions up to a certain point.
+Notably, for several models, the ROC-AUC tends to plateau when $K$ reaches approximately $8$ to $10$.
 This suggests that incorporating entropic contributions beyond the top $\sim$10 ranks may yield diminishing returns for hallucination detection.
-This finding has practical significance, as it implies that effective detection can be achieved even when API access is limited to a relatively small number of top logprobs, thereby reducing data requirements and potentially API costs.
+This finding has practical significance, implying that effective detection can be achieved even when API access is limited to a relatively small number of top logprobs, thereby reducing data requirements and potentially API costs.

-An analysis of the learned coefficients ($\beta_k$) in the WEPR model revealed a consistent pattern: the coefficient associated with the second-ranked token's entropic contribution ($S_2$) frequently exhibited an opposite sign compared to those of other prominent ranks.
-This was observed across all tested models and datasets, suggesting a distinct role for the second token's uncertainty in the learned detection mechanism, that compensates the decrease of performance observed for $K=2$ in Figure.~\ref{fig:mean_prauc_with_k}.